 We all have a different definition of fun.
 Some are looking for outdoor activities or an adrenaline rush, while others see the joy and beauty in strolling around parks or visiting museums.
 It all depends on your preferences.
 But the good news is that cities such as B-town usually offer a great variety of different activities so there is something for everyone.

 Is Boston Worth Visiting?

 As the capital city of the Commonwealth of Massachusetts and its most populous place with around 4.3 million residents in the metro area, Beantown is undoubtedly a place to be.
 Although it was first named Trimountaine, after the three surrounding mountains, it got its present name in the 17th century after a town in Lincolnshire, England, from where some of the most prominent colonists came from.
 Today, it is known as Beantown, The Athens of America, The Cradle of Liberty, America’s Walking City, and many more nicknames that point out some of its characteristics.

 So, is it worth visiting?
 Of course, every place has something that makes it worth visiting.
 And sometimes, the places we expect the least from positively surprise us the most.
-Those of you who are moving to Boston are probably already familiar with the perks of being a Bostonian.
+Those of you who are planning your moving budget and looking at some moving day tips to avoid common moving mistakes before moving to Boston are probably already familiar with the perks of being a Bostonian.
 Although our list contains “only” 15 recommendations, you will certainly discover much more great stuff on your own as you roam around B-town.

 What Is Boston Famous For?

 Every place has something that makes it stand out, but there is not quite a place in the US that is home to so many firsts as B-town.
 Therefore, we can conclude that Bostonians are rather trendsetters than followers.
 The first public park, first public school, first subway, first telephone, are only some of the firsts that paved the path on which the city is now, as one of the top cities in the world in terms of innovation.